 We encourage you to let your evaluators know that they will receive an email from CAAPID with your request for a letter of evaluation.
-The School of Dentistry’s Office of Admissions and Student Affairs ensures that evaluations are valid by calling evaluators at random.
+The School of Dentistry’s Office of Academic Programs ensures that evaluations are valid by calling evaluators at random.

 Your dental school transcripts must be evaluated by Educational Credential Evaluators (ECE), an organization that reviews the educational credentials of people educated outside the United States.
 When you fill out the CAAPID application, you will receive instructions for submitting your ECE evaluation.

 Only ECE evaluations are accepted; we do not accept evaluations from any other service.

 You are required to present a record of continuing education and shadowing, in the U.S./Canada to be eligible for the IU-IDP.

 When you complete the CAAPID application, you will receive instructions for documenting these requirements.